POptUS/POptUS/docs/logging.rst

 all logging activities to using these facilities will satisfy a mandatory `xSDK requirement`_.
 Therefore, all |poptus| methods should use these logging facilities so that |poptus| can qualify for inclusion in the xSDK community.
-This requirement has the side effect of providing for users a common Look & Feel in terms of logging configuration and use.
-Importantly, a common Look & Feel should also simplify and aid |poptus| development and maintenance.
+This requirement has the side effect of providing for users a common look and feel in terms of logging configuration and use.
+Importantly, a common look and feel should also simplify and aid |poptus| development and maintenance.

 Since |poptus| loggers automatically include the word "WARNING" in all warning